 capital by borrowing/collecting money or other valuables from friends/family/relatives with the condition that the money, would be refunded/repaid at a later date (with or without interest).

-Trade Credit – the entrepreneur/electrician can obtain capital by purchasing/buying goods on credit from suppliers/producers/wholesalers.
+Trade Credit – the entrepreneur/electrician can obtain capital by purchasing/buying goods on credit from suppliers/producers/wholesalers./He can obtain capital by purchasing goods and paying at a later date.

 Loans from banks – the entrepreneur/electrician can raise capital by borrowing/collecting money or other valuables from banks/financial institutions with the condition that the money, or such other valuables would be refunded/repaid at a later date (with or without interest).
+Loans from cooperative society – the entrepreneur/electrician can raise capital by borrowing/collecting money or other valuables from cooperative society with the condition that the money or such other valuables would be refunded/repaid at a later date (with or without interest).